 VPNs are complex tools, but they’re relatively easy to use, so you shouldn’t have any issues in figuring things out.
 As a bonus, all these services have intuitive interfaces, so we’re sure there won’t be any issues in finding out what needs to be done.

-We recommend ExpressVPN because it’s a tool with thousands of servers worldwide and some great privacy features.
+We recommend NordVPN because it’s a tool with thousands of servers worldwide and some great privacy features.
 It has servers in close to 100 countries, including Switzerland, so you’ll be just fine whenever you travel away from home.

 Here’s what you need to do: